When Must Exposure Control Plans Be Updated

 Sometimes you find the gaps yourself.

 During an exposure incident investigation, you realize the post-exposure protocol in the plan doesn't match what actually happened — or what should have happened.
-During a training session, an employee points out that the sharps container locations listed in the plan are wrong.
+But during a training session, an employee points out that the sharps container locations listed in the plan are wrong.
 During a walkthrough, you notice a work practice in the plan that nobody actually follows because it's impractical.

 Common Mistakes / What Most People Get Wrong